-Pregnant students are permitted to remain in regular classes and participate in extracurricular activities with non-pregnant students throughout their pregnancy, and after giving birth are permitted to return to the same academic and extracurricular program as before the leave.
+Students who are pregnant are permitted to remain in regular classes and participate in extracurricular activities with non-pregnant students throughout their pregnancy, and after giving birth are permitted to return to the same academic and extracurricular program as before the leave.

-The school district does not require a pregnant student to obtain the certification of a physician that the student is physically and emotionally able to continue in school.
+The school district does not require a student who is pregnant to obtain the certification of a physician that the student is physically and emotionally able to continue in school.